Thursday, August 25, 2022

 Shemekia Copeland - Done Come Too Far

 I won’t lie.
 There are times when I find listening to Shemekia Copeland hard work.
 Don’t get me wrong, I’m firmly in her camp when it comes to the social issues highlighted in many of her songs – with the input of her manager and lyricist John Hahn.
 But sometimes it can all seem a bit earnest, her delivery a bit declamatory.
-And she also an occasional fondness for vocal vibrato that I don’t share.
+And she also has an occasional fondness for vocal vibrato that I don’t share.
 But for all that, Shemekia Copeland is still an artist who demands attention.

 Shemekia Copeland brings some sunshine with her smile